Whuaxu/Noelia-Suarez-Website/README.md

 Noelia Suarez Photography Website
 </h1>

 Official website of Noelia Suarez,  passionate and creative photographer dedicated to capturing timeless moments through her lens.
 This site serves as a comprehensive portfolio, contact point, and personal introduction to Noelia's work and artistic vision.
-This website is made with HTML, CSS (Bootstrap) and Javascript (jquery with added functions)
+This website is made with HTML, CSS (Bootstrap, Fontawesome) and Javascript (jquery with added functions)

 Features